MarcoTrapani/Portfolio/case-studies/bannerlord/technical-appendix.md

 | Performance issue    | Siege battle frame time spikes due to AI/pathfinding load          | Playability risk       |
 | Regression issue     | A diplomacy patch breaks alliance behavior in old saves            | Patch stability risk   |

-This taxonomy is important because systemic games often produce issues that are difficult to classify.
+This taxonomy matters because systemic sandbox issues often sit between classic bug categories.

 For example “multi-front wars feel arbitrary” is not a classic bug report: it may involve diplomacy scoring, faction strength evaluation, map borders, tribute logic, AI aggression, player feedback and late-game pacing.

-The Technical QA task is to transform a vague player frustration into testable hypotheses.
+The Technical QA task is to transform vague player frustration into testable hypotheses, observable variables and reproducible investigation paths.

 ---

 ## Observability Requirements

-A QA approach to *Bannerlord* would require strong observability.
+A QA approach to Bannerlord would require observability into the campaign simulation, especially around diplomacy, army creation, prisoner state, economy and AI decision-making.

-In a systemic sandbox, many issues are not visible as immediate bugs but they become visible only when the game exposes enough state to understand why the simulation produced a specific outcome.
+In a systemic sandbox, many issues are not visible as immediate failures.
+They become testable only when enough simulation state is exposed to explain why a specific outcome occurred.

 Example: if a kingdom declares war, the player may only see the final event.
 But QA needs to understand the decision context: